-Table 29.3 - Standards for activities outside roads Non-compliance status (i) A day care facility designed to cater for six or more children/persons (ii) A primary or intermediate school (iii) A primary or students that the school is designed to cater for and 1 bus space per 200 students where school bus services are provided. (iii) A secondary school 1 drop-off/ pick up space per 100 students that the school is designed to cater for and 1 bus space per 200 students where school bus services are provided (iv) A health care facility or hospital 1 drop-off/ pick up space per 10 professional staff b.
-In calculating the total number of drop-off/ pick up car space required, where the required amount results in a fraction of space less than 0.5 it shall be disregarded and where th fraction is 0.5 or higher, then the requirement shall be rounde up to the next highest whole number and where there are tw activities on one site (such as healthcare and day care) th total required shall be combined prior to rounding. a e d o 29.5.7 Reverse manoeuvring for any day care facility, educational facility, or healthcare facility a.
-Where on-site manoeuvring area or drop off/ pick up (see down) areas are required, these shall be located and designed to ensure that no vehicle is required to reverse ont or off any road.
-Discretion is restricted to: a.
-Effects on safety, efficiency, and amenity of the Reverse Manoeuvring of heavy vehicles b.
-Where heavy vehicle parking spaces, on-site manoeuvring and loading areas are required, these shall be designed an located to ensure that no heavy vehicle is required to revers manoeuvre from (or onto) any site or service lane onto (or from) any road. d including the e pedestrian and c.
-Where a service lane does not meet the definition of a 'road a heavy vehicle can reverse onto (or from) a site from (or onto a service lane but this does not enable a heavy vehicle to the reverse from that service lane onto a road.
-Reverse Manoeuvring, other than where regulated by 29.5.7 to 29.5.7c above required parking spaces, loading spaces, and on-
+Table 29.3 - Standards for activities outside roads Non-compliance status (i) A day care facility designed to cater for six or more children/ persons (ii) A primary or intermediate school 1 drop-off/ pick up car space per 5 persons that the facility is designed to cater for (excluding staff).
+1 drop-off/ pick up space per 50 students that the school is designed to cater for and 1 bus space per 200 students where school bus services are provided.(iii) A secondary school1 drop-off/ pick up space per 100 students that the school is designed to cater for and 1 bus space per 200 students where school bus services are provided (iv) A health care facility or hospital b.
+In calculating the total number of drop-off/ pick up car spaces required, where the required amount results in a fraction of a space less than 0.5 it shall be disregarded and where the fraction is 0.5 or higher, then the requirement shall be rounded up to the next highest whole number and where there are two activities on one site (such as healthcare and day care) the total required shall be combined prior to rounding.
+29.5.7 Reverse manoeuvring for any day care facility, educational facility, or healthcare facility a.
+Where on-site manoeuvring area or drop off/ pick up (set down) areas are required, these shall be located and designed to ensure that no vehicle is required to reverse onto an aff any read Discretion is restricted to: a.
+Effects on safety, efficiency, and or off any road.
+Reverse Manoeuvring of heavy vehicles b.
+Where heavy vehicle parking spaces, on-site manoeuvring, and loading areas are required, these shall be designed and located to ensure that no heavy vehicle is required to reverse manoeuvre from (or onto) any site or service lane onto (or from) any road. pedestrian and cycling environment. c.
+Where a service lane does not meet the definition of a 'road', a heavy vehicle can reverse onto (or from) a site from (or onto) a service lane but this does not enable a heavy vehicle to then reverse from that service lane onto a road.
+Reverse Manoeuvring, other than where regulated by 29.5.7a to 29.5.7c above spaces, and on-